Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Temporal-complexity reduction

 Gappy POD is a technique to reconstruct vector-valued data that has `gaps,' i.e., entries with unknown or uncomputed values.
 Mathematically, the approach is equivalent to least-squares regression in one discrete-valued variable using empirically computed basis functions.
 It was introduced by Everson and Sirovich~\citep{sirovichOrigGappy} for the purpose of image reconstruction.
 It has also been used for static \citep{bui2003proper,bui2004aerodynamic} and time-dependent \citep{venturi2004gappy,willcox2006ufs} flow field reconstruction, inverse design~\citep{bui2004aerodynamic}, design variable mapping for multi-fidelity optimization~\citep{robinson:smo}, and for decreasing the spatial complexity in nonlinear model reduction~\citep{astrid2007mpe,bos2004als,CarlbergGappy,carlbergJCP}.
 This work proposes a novel application of Gappy POD: as a method for forecasting the generalized unknown at future time steps during a reduced-order-model simulation.

-During the offline stage, the proposed method computes a `time-evolution basis' for each generalized unknown $\redUnknownTime_\basisIndex$, $\basisIndex=1,\ldots,\nstate$.
-Each basis represents the time-evolution of a generalized unknown as observed during training simulations.
+During the offline stage, the proposed method computes a `time-evolution basis' for each generalized unknown $\redUnknownTimeEntry{\basisIndex}$, $\basisIndex=1,\ldots,\nstate$.
+Each basis represents the complete time-evolution of a generalized unknown as observed during training simulations.
 Figure \ref{fig:timeBasis} depicts this idea graphically, and Section \ref{sec:timeBasis} describes a computationally inexpensive way to compute these bases.

 During the online stage, the method computes a forecast of the generalized unknowns at future time steps via Gappy POD.
 This forecast employs 1) the time-evolution bases and 2) the generalized unknowns computed at several previous time steps.
 Figure \ref{fig:forecast} depicts this, and Section \ref{sec:forecast} describes the forecasting method in detail.
 At future time steps, this forecast is employed as an initial guess for the Newton-like solver.
 If the forecast is accurate, the Newton-like solver will converge in very few iterations; if it is inaccurate, the Newton-like solver will require more iterations for convergence.
 Note that the accuracy of the solution is not hampered in either case (assuming a globalization strategy is employed).
-If the number of Newton steps required for convergence is large, this indicates an inaccurate initial guess.
-When this occurs, the method computes a new forecast.
+If the number of Newton iterations required for convergence is large, this indicates an inaccurate initial guess.
+When this occurs, the method computes a new forecast using the most recently computed generalized unknowns.

+The proposed method is expected to be effective if 1) the temporal behavior of the generalized unknowns is similar across input variation and 2) the original model is not too weakly nonlinear at each time step.
+The latter issue can hamper the proposed method's performance because it is difficult to reduce the number of Newton iterations if the original number is already very small.
+This situation can occur, for example, if the simulation employs a very small time step.
+However, this is uncommon for (unconditionally stable) implicit time integrators, where taking the largest time step while maintaining accuracy is typically the most computationally efficient approach.

-The proposed method is expected to be effective if the temporal behavior of the generalized unknowns is similar across input variation.
-The method is independent of the dimension-reduction or spatial-complexity-reduction scheme employed by the reduced-order model; further, the method is applicable (without modification) to both first- and second-order ODEs.
+The proposed method is independent of the dimensionality-reduction or spatial-complexity-reduction scheme employed by the reduced-order model; further, the method is applicable (without modification) to both first- and second-order ODEs.
 The next sections describe the offline and online steps of the methodology in detail.